hapijs/good/API.md

 - `ops` - System and process performance - CPU, memory, disk, and other metrics.
 - `response` - Information about incoming requests and the response.
 This maps to either the "response" or "tail" event emitted from hapi servers.
 - `log` - logging information not bound to a specific request such as system errors, background processing, configuration errors, etc. Maps to the "log" event emitted from hapi servers.
 - `error` - request responses that have a status code of 500.
-This maps to the "request-error" hapi event.
+This maps to the "request" hapi event on the "error" channel.
 - `request` - Request logging information.
 This maps to the hapi 'request' event that is emitted via `request.log()`.

 ## Event Payloads